 (A) General NPDES permit requirements.

 (1) No person may discharge any pollutant or cause, permit, or allow a discharge of any pollutant from a point source without applying for and obtaining an individual NPDES permit in accordance with Chapter 3745-33 of the Administrative Code or obtaining authorization to discharge under a general NPDES permit in accordance with this chapter.
-As a minimum, this chapter shall be administered consistent with the Federal Water Pollution Control Act and regulations adopted by the administrator, including 40 CFR 122 (effective July 1,2009).
+As a minimum, this chapter shall be administered consistent with the act and regulations adopted by the administrator, including 40 CFR 122, 123.44 and 124.

 (2) Each point source shall be regulated by an individual or general NPDES permit, as determined by the director.